Cosmian/findex/documentation/security.md

 ### Findex operations distinguishness

-Findex cannot hide the nature of ongoing operations: the server learns what incoming requests are (one of the backend interface methods) and by associating several such requests, differentiate search operations from modification (adds or deletes) from compact operations.
+Findex cannot hide the nature of ongoing operations: the server learns what incoming requests are (one of the database interface methods) and by associating several such requests, differentiate search operations from modification (adds or deletes) from compact operations.

 This leak can be mitigated by making user connections *concurrent* and *indistinguishable*.
-That way, it makes is much more difficult for the server to group backend requests by Findex operation.
+That way, it makes is much more difficult for the server to group database requests by Findex operation.

 *Note*: due to their implementation, add and delete operations are indistinguishable (a delete adds negated values and is therefore an add).